 Contact our Support & Info Line free on 0808 800 0004 or email us at email@example.com

-We are open, honest and transparent – we will tell our supporters what we're trying to raise each year, how much we've raised and what it's been spent on.
-We will also share our long term ambitions.
+We are open, honest and transparent – we will tell our supporters what we’re trying to raise each year, how much we’ve raised and what it’s been spent on.
+We’ll also share our long term ambitions.

-We are committed members of the Fundraising Standards Board and follow their fundraising promise to ensure we meet the highest standards, so people can give and fundraise for us with confidence and trust.
-We follow the Institute of Fundraising's Code of Fundraising Practice.
+We are committed members of the Fundraising Regulator and follow their fundraising promise to ensure we meet the highest standards, so people can give and fundraise for us with confidence and trust.